top of page

 HEIDI THOMAS, PLA, ASLA

-Heidi Thomas is a Professional Landscape Architect with 20 years of experience as a lead designer and project manager.
+Heidi Thomas is a Professional Landscape Architect with 23 years of experience as a lead designer and project manager.
 Her work is grounded in visioning and placemaking projects spanning a wide variety of sectors and site scales and all phases of project development - from planning and design through documentation and construction administration.
 In addition to partnering with architects and engineers as a landscape architectural consultant, Heidi has led multi-disciplinary teams of professionals as a prime consultant.
 Over the course of her career she has worked directly with municipalities, county and state governments, real estate developers, institutional clients, and non-profit organizations.

-Heidi’s recent graduate studies in Cultural Sustainability focused on the co-creation of environment, culture, and community in urban agricultural contexts - a theme which continues to serve as the cornerstone of her engagement and design approach across the breadth of her professional work.
+Heidi’s graduate studies in Cultural Sustainability focused on the co-creation of environment, culture, and community in urban agricultural contexts - a theme which continues to serve as the cornerstone of her engagement and design approach across the breadth of her professional work.
 She aspires to enhance the visibility of and increase access to the field of landscape architecture, particularly among women, minorities, and under-served communities.
 Her experiences as an adjunct instructor, a community advocate, and a neighborhood organizer for environmental projects in Baltimore have furthered this aim, while also helping to illuminate with others the correlation between social equity and access to nature.

 LOK_2190.jpg